Funiusa/the_factory_bot_task/README.md

  - Getting a list of all messages: date of sending, message (Only after authorization)

 *The functionality above should work via the REST API.*

+## Interaction with the project :

+1) Clone the project
+2) Checkout to background branch
+3) Use the commands below:

+Run project in regular mode
+> make up

+Run  project in detached mode
+> make upd

+Run a separate bot with API and other services in the background
+> make run_bot [ARGS=bash]

+Run a separate API with bot and other services in the background
+> make run_api [ARGS=bash]

+For rebuild services
+> - make re_api
+> - make re_bot

+Stop all docker containers
+> make clean

+Stop all docker containers, remove and clean memory
+> make fclean